doreiss/BAM/README.md

 So far:
   - Some barebones math classes for vector algebra.
-  - Some barebones ray tracing built with the help of tutorial by Philip Shirley (http://in1weekend.blogspot.com/2016/01/ray-tracing-in-one-weekend.html).
+  - Some barebones ray tracing built following tutorial by Philip Shirley (http://in1weekend.blogspot.com/2016/01/ray-tracing-in-one-weekend.html).

 Next up:
   - Implement triangular mesh scattering so can view more complex objects than spheres.